 Jackie Chan's son Jaycee Chan ran into trouble last Thursday in Beijing when the 31-year-old was detained for marijuana use.

-, Jackie wrote openly about his son's mistake: "Regarding this issue with my son Jaycee, I feel very angry and very shocked.
+Taking to his blog, Jackie wrote openly about his son's mistake: "Regarding this issue with my son Jaycee, I feel very angry and very shocked.
 As a public figure, I'm very ashamed.
 As a father, I'm heartbroken."

 An offense that carries a maximum of three years imprisonment, Jaycee is accused of aiding and abetting other drug users.
 Jaycee was in China with Taiwanese movie star Kai Ko, 23.
 Police said that both actors tested positive for the marijuana and that "100 grams of it were taken from Chan's home."